sergelogvinov/karpenter-provider-proxmox/docs/nodeclass.md

 * `ProviderID` - The provider-specific identifier `proxmox://<Region>/<VMID>`.
 * `Region` - The region where the VM is located.
 * `Zone` - The zone where the VM is located.
+* `Tags` - The tags associated with the proxmox virtual machine.

 Original template is located here [metadata.go](/pkg/providers/instance/cloudinit/metadata.go).